 Symptoms of tooth decay.

 There are several symptoms of tooth decay.
 There are also signs to look for.
 Symptoms are things you FEEL.
 Signs are things you can SEE.
-The earliest sign you can see is frequently a small dark spot on the tooth.
+The earliest sign that you might see at home is frequently a small dark spot on the tooth.
 Sometimes this will be in the middle of the biting surface.
 Sometimes it will be where two teeth are in contact.

 A dentist can usually spot a cavity starting even earlier than that.
 With his bright light, he may be able to see the tooth enamel getting "opaque".
 This is a sign of the enamel getting weaker.
 We call it "decalcified" because calcium is being removed from the tooth enamel.